-Under our bylaws, Redeemer does not allow dual membership — that is, membership in both Redeemer and any other church at the same time, even if that church is a PCA church.
+Under our bylaws, Redeemer Downtown does not allow dual membership — that is, membership in both Redeemer and any other church at the same time, even if that church is a PCA church.

-If you have never been baptized before and would like to be, you will need to complete the church membership process at Redeemer first.
-Be sure to discuss your desire at your membership interview.
-This will allow you to be scheduled for baptism on the day you take your membership vows in front of your affiliated congregation.
+If you have never been baptized before and would like to be, you will need to complete the membership process first (see above).
+Be sure to discuss your desire to be baptized during your membership interview.
+This will allow you to be scheduled for baptism on the day you take your membership vows.

 Infant and child baptism

-- Please read our overview of Redeemer’s position on infant baptism.
-Redeemer will baptize infants of church members.
+- Please read our overview of Redeemer Downtown's position on infant baptism.
+Redeemer Downtown will baptize infants of church members.

 - Contact [email protected] to learn of upcoming dates and to register your infant for baptism.
 Please indicate your child's full name and date of birth.

-- Redeemer will baptize your older child after he or she has made a made a profession of faith.
-Each congregation offers a Communicants Class at least once a year.
-Contact [email protected] for more information.
+- Redeemer will baptize your older child after he or she has made a profession of faith.
+Each congregation offers a Communicants class at least once a year.
+Contact our Youth Ministry Manager, Will Anderson, for more information about our Communicants class.

 Upcoming Intro to Redeemer Downtown and Christian Formation sessions:

 Our next scheduled Intro to Redeemer Downtown sessions are below and are held in person only at The Salvation Army.
 You can register at downtown.redeemer.com/intro.